-Talia decided on a simpler rule-set for the sheep.
+Talia decided on a simpler rule set for the sheep.
 They only move about and reproduce, though they risk being eaten by the wolves:

+Rule Set S1: sheep

-Rule-set S1: sheep at each clock-tick:1. move randomly to an adjacent patch 2. with a probability of R2, reproduce
+- 1. move randomly to an adjacent patch - 2. with a probability of R2, reproduce